Topical Ingredients to Pause Before Your Brow or Lip PMU Appointment

 Aftercare Snapshot

-- Reintroduce one active at a time every other night.
+- Reintroduce one active at a time, every other night

-- Monitor for redness or tingling; pull back if irritation appears.
+- Monitor closely for redness or tingling

-- Keep retinoids at least one fingertip away from fresh pigment for the first month to avoid premature fading.
+- Keep retinoids at least one fingertip away from fresh pigment for the first month to avoid premature fading

 Need a personalised plan?
 Book a free 10-minute consult with our Ellebrow team, and we’ll map out a tailored prep schedule so your PMU results look flawless and stay vibrant.